Traditional Chinese Medicine

-The National Acupuncture Detoxification Association NADA auricular acupuncture protocol is used around the world to help people deal with and recover from substance abuse.
+The National Acupuncture Detoxification Association (NADA) auricular ear acupuncture protocol, is used globally to deal with and recover from substance abuse, addiction & assist detoxification.

 The NADA protocol has been shown in a variety of clinical settings to be beneficial in the process of detoxification from substance abuse as well as to help with the emotional, physical and psychological attributes involved in addictions.

 The detoxification protocols, in contrast with much of Chinese medicine, involve no diagnosis and are usually not modified in any way.
 Due to the fixed nature of the protocol, many localities allow non-acupuncturists to administer the auricular acupuncture treatments.